Tour four best Swan Valley Wineries including Kosovich, Harris Organic, Mann and Upper Reach

-They a have an incredible Swan Valley restaurant called Riverbrook.
+They have an incredible Swan Valley restaurant called Riverbrook.

-The food here is said to be some of the best of the Perth winery area, so why not stay for a while.
+The food here is said to be some of the best in the Perth winery area, so why not stay for a while?
 Follow up your Perth winery lunch with a wine tasting of their memorable sparkling chardonnay,

 semillon or shiraz in their very modern cellar door.

 Opening Times: 11 am to 5 pm every day